Raspberry Pi Cellular IoT Application Shield – LTE-M & NB-IoT & eGPRS

 - The input’s (sensor, switch etc) ground must be connected to optocoupler’s G input to complete isolated circuit.

-GNSS: This header pins directly connected to BG96 GNSS output.
+GNSS: These header pins are directly connected to BG96 GNSS output.
 They are not connected to UART port of Raspberry Pi.
 You should connect to BG96 via USB to receive GNSS data.
-Thinking that these pins might be needed somehow, so we’ve taken them out as headers.
+These pins might be needed somehow, so they are taken out as headers to be of use.

-Debug (DBG): This DEBUG UART port belongs BG96 and used for embedded firmware debugging of module and log output.
+Debug (DBG): This DEBUG UART port belongs to BG96 and is used for embedded firmware debugging of module and log output.

 When you need to add an external I2C thing, you can use these I2C connectors.
 3.3V VCC and GND pins provided too.
 It has pull-up resistors.

-There are lots of sensors which have 1-Wire connection standard (DS18B20 etc.) in the market.
+There are lots of sensors with 1-Wire connection standard (DS18B20 etc.) in the market.
 1-Wire connector has VCC, DATA and GND pins.
-With this pins you can connect easily a 1-wire sensor.
-Data pin directly connected to GPIO4 and has a 4.7K pull-up resistor.
+You can easily connect a 1-wire sensor with these pins.
+Data pin directly connects to GPIO4 and has a 4.7K pull-up resistor.

 You can download the 3D design files(STEP, IGES) of the Sixfab Cellular IoT Application Shield for Raspberry Pi from this Github repository.